 Our commitment is to promote Archaeology in its different aspects of research, training, and conservation, with a basic and clear purpose: to involve anyone from around the world who wishes to gain access to this scientific field.
 Sanisera is an international archaeological organization whose main aim is that of promoting and developing research , so that our current and future generations can be enriched by culture and education in this field.

-This program, which has been scheduled by the Sanisera Field School, is divided in two main parts.
+This program, which has been scheduled by The Sanisera Archaeology Institute for International Field Schools, is divided in two main parts.
 In the first part of the course students will gain experience in archaeological fieldwork by excavating in the Ancient Roman city of Sanisera.
-This site, which is located in the Mediterranean island of Menorca.
-During the second part students will discover the most significant remains from Ancient Rome through an archaeological tour around Rome, which will be leaded by an expert on Roman art.
+This site is located in the Mediterranean island of Menorca.
+During the second part students will discover the most significant remains from Ancient Rome through an archaeological tour around Rome, which will be leaded by an expert on Roman art & Museums.

 Part 1.
-The archaeological fieldwork in Sanisersa (Menorca, Spain)
+The archaeological fieldwork in Sanisera (Menorca, Spain)

 Time dedicated to this part of the program: 70%.

 Part 2.
 Exploring Art, Museums of Rome & Pompeii (Italy)

 For the second part of the course, the Field Program has scheduled an archaeological tour around the city of Rome, where students will visit the most important classical remains.
 This tour will have a duration of five days and explanations will be in English.

 At its peak Rome was a densely populated city surrounded by ancient fortifications, which extended up to a radius of 3 square kilometers.
 It had 11 public baths and over 1000 pools and fountains that fed through 19 aqueducts.
 It also had two circuses and two amphitheaters, triumphal arches and 36 thousand statues.
 There were nearly two million palaces.